-Not to mention, some home DIY projects are not only cheaper than hiring professionals, but can also help you increase the value of your home.
-DIY stands for do-it-yourself and most of the time we are willing to try to create DIY home projects we will love.
+Not to mention, some home DIY projects are not only cheaper than hiring professionals but can also help you increase the value of your home.
+DIY stands for do-it-yourself and DIY home projects are a great way to turn your house into a home.

-Just be aware, there are a few home DIYs that we will not try to conquer.
+Just be aware that there are a few home DIYs that we will not try to conquer.
 Here is a great Chicago Tribune article that talks about some of the cons of doing all projects DIY.
-We have learned our lesson that some projects (electrical, plumbing, etc.) should be left to the professionals.
+We have learned our lesson that some projects (electrical, plumbing, etc.) should be left to professionals.

-However, there are endless DIY home projects we do feel we can take on (and you can, too) Our wishlist of DIY projects only keeps growing and we are so excited to continue to make our house a home through these home renovations that we can do ourselves.
+However, there are endless DIY home projects we do feel we can take on (and you can, too) Our wishlist of DIY home projects only keeps growing.
+We just love when our DIY home improvement projects are completed.

 Why do home renovations yourself?